fnc12/sqlite-orm-swift/README.md

 * **Transactions support**
 * **Migrations functionality**

-`SQLiteOrm` library allows to create easy data model mappings to your database schema.
+`SQLiteORM` library allows to create easy data model mappings to your database schema.
 It is built to manage (CRUD) objects with a primary key and without it.
 It also allows you to specify table names and column names explicitly no matter how your classes actually named.
 And it does not depend on `Codable` protocol.
 Take a look at example:

 ```swift
 import SQLiteORM